Counseling Degrees & Licenses in Ohio

 John Carroll University is a Jesuit Catholic university located in Cleveland, Ohio.
 Most of the school’s graduate programs are available in full- or part-time options, including the clinical mental health counseling (CMHC) master of arts program and the master of education in school counseling.
 Most classes are offered as traditional, in-person classes in the evening or hybrid/online courses.

-A substance use disorder concentration is available to students in the CMHC program for an additional three courses.
-These extra nine credits prepare students for licensure as a Licensed Independent Chemical Dependency Counselor (LICDC).
+A substance use disorder (SUD) concentration and an integrated behavioral health concentration are available to students in the CMHC program for an additional three courses each.
+For SUD counseling students, these extra nine credits prepare students for licensure as a Licensed Independent Chemical Dependency Counselor (LICDC).
 The LICDC credential is highly valued by employers in Ohio, especially given how much Ohio has been affected by the rise in the use of opioids.
 Students serving their CMHC internship in underserved communities receive a $10,000 stipend.

 Both programs comprise 60 credits and include courses such as orientation to counseling; counseling theories; counseling techniques and practice; diversity issues in counseling; foundations of school counseling; school counseling program design & consultation; trauma-informed counseling; expressive arts in counseling; and clinical diagnosis and psychopathology.